Godiva Chocolate Martini

 Step five

-Cap your shaker and shake for at least 20 seconds.
+Place the lid on your shaker and shake vigorously for at least 20 seconds.

 Step six

-Strain and divide between the martini glasses.
+Divide, strain, and pour the liquid between the martini glasses.
 Oh!
-And lookie loo, there’s more in the shaker!
+And lookie-loo; there’s more in the shaker!
 If this happens to you, grab a little glass and pour it in.
 I always love a sidecar of yumminess.

 Let’s look at the vertical view!